 by CSyphrett, Martin Maenza and Doc Quantum

 Abby Cable’s heart raced as she ascended the stairs of the Clock Tower, her mind swirling with questions and fears.
-The once-familiar Clock Room had transformed into a maze of uncertainty, the stairwell spiraling endlessly as if trapped in a whirlwind.
+The once-familiar stone tower had transformed into a maze, the stairwell spiraling endlessly upward.

 “Where are Belmont and Vlad Tepes?”
 Abby whispered to herself, her voice echoing in the eerie silence.
-Perhaps I should have gone with Joshua to get help, she thought, panic threatening to consume her.
-But she pushed it aside with determination; she had to find answers, had to stop whatever dark forces were at play.
+Perhaps I should have gone with Joshua to get help, she thought uncertainly, panic beginning to set in.
+But her determination to find the answers she sought helped her pushed those feelings aside.

-Abby gathered herself together and found her confidence.
-I have to know what’s going on, and stop it if I can!
-Belmont’s the only one who can help me get home!
+Gathering herself, Abby found her confidence.
+I have to know what’s going on — and stop it if I can!
+And Belmont’s the only one who can help me get home!
 With newfound resolve, Abby pressed on, each step echoing against the stone walls as she climbed higher.
-The once familiar markings on the Clock Room’s walls had vanished, leaving her disoriented in this twisted reality.
+The once-familiar markings on the tower walls had vanished, leaving her disoriented in this twisted reality.

-Suddenly, an empty suit of armor crashed down the stairway, narrowly missing her.
+Suddenly, an empty suit of armor crashed down the stairway, narrowly missing her as it split apart.
 She hugged the edge of the steps to avoid it, her heart pounding in her chest.
-She had to be cautious, though, since there appeared to be no walls on either side to throw herself against.
-The armor clanged as it hit the steps, continuing its descent.
+Caution was needed, since there were no walls on either side to throw herself against.
+The broken pieces of armor clanged as they rebounded off the steps, falling to the first floor.

-But hope flickered when she spotted a landing, appearing almost as an oasis in this strange place.
+Hope began to flicker when she finally spotted a landing, almost an oasis in this strange place.
 Reaching it, she saw Belmont locked in combat with what looked like a knight in a formidable suit of armor.

-As the two adversaries faced off in battle, remnants of armor scattered the area, illuminated by the crackling of lightning that danced between them.
-Resting at the precipice of the landing, a blade of remarkable length akin to a claymore longsword awaited its destined wielder.
-Without hesitation, Abby stooped down and seized the weapon, resolutely holding her ground.
-Meanwhile, Belmont unleashed a surge of electrifying energy from a strange whip in his hand.
+As the two adversaries faced off in battle, she saw remnants of armor scattering the area, illuminated by the crackling of lightning that danced between them.
+Catching her breath on the landing, Abby spotted a lengthy blade akin to a claymore longsword.
+Without hesitation, she stooped down and seized the weapon, determined to hold her ground.
+Belmont, meanwhile, unleashed a surge of electrifying energy from a strange whip in his hand.

 The force of his attack proved devastating, shattering the helmet of his armored adversary.
 The formidable blast tore through the metal, severing the head from its body, which proved to be an empty suit of armor animated through supernatural means.

 “What are you doing here, woman?”
-Belmont growled, his whip coiled menacingly in his hands.
+Belmont growled as he saw her, his whip coiled menacingly in his hands.

 “Following you,” Abby replied, hefting the claymore awkwardly.
 “I still have a lot of questions that need to be answered.”

 Guided by Belmont’s confident stride, they ventured down the corridor, which ran parallel to the landing, and arrived at a lengthy gathering chamber.
 On the opposite end, a stairwell beckoned them forward.
-Hastening their pace, Belmont skillfully dispersed a multitude of bats with the resounding rumble of thunder.
+Hastening their pace, Belmont skillfully dispersed a multitude of bats with his incredible whip, which resounded like thunder.

 Yet, as they advanced, an unexpected menace erupted with a mighty roar, leaping forth from the summit of the alternative staircase.
 Reacting swiftly, Belmont delivered a powerful blow to the hairy beast’s lower region, causing it to be forcefully propelled over the rail.
 The creature unleashed a piercing howl, its cries echoing through the descent.